 How I start my seeds

 - I start with a moist seed starting soil or potting soil.
 I like to put the new soil into a bucket and squeeze to make sure it feels like a damp sponge.
 If it’s dry I add warm water and stir it well to make sure my soil is evenly moist.

 - Then I fill my cardboard egg cartons or starting pots with the moist soil.
 Adding 2-3 seeds per spot.
 (When using fresh seeds 1-2 seeds per spot, add 1 seed for each year old the seeds are.
 My seeds are 1 and 2 years old so I am putting 3 or 4 seeds in each spot.
 No more than 6 seeds per spot.
 I do this to ensure I have a germinated seed in each spot.)

 - The seeds must stay moist to germinate.
 I recycle clear plastic grocery bags, plastic wrap, or press-n-seal bags to cover the egg trays this allows me to keep the soil moist without watching it every day.

-- Heat will speed up germination.
-In the past I would use a grow light and set my trays on top of it till the seeds germinate then move the trays under the light about 3-4 inches from the light.
+- The heat will speed up germination.
+In the past, I would use a grow light and set my trays on top of it till the seeds germinate then move the trays under the light about 3-4 inches from the light.
 Or set the trays on warming mats to slightly heat the soil and stimulate germination.
 This year I’m using a west facing sunny window.
 Keeping it simple.

 - Once the seeds germinate, remove the plastic cover.
 The seedlings need the air to move around them to create a strong stem and the sun allows them to photosynthesize and grow into healthy plants.